The Menopause

 Exercise

-A recent study by Dr. Rosanne Woods has shown that women who have a higher lean body mass (more muscle than fat) have an average of 70% less hot flashes.
+A study by Dr. Rosanne Woods shows that women who have a higher lean body mass (more muscle than fat) have an average of 70% less hot flashes.
 The best way to build lean body mass is strength training.
 Lifting heavy weights often has the added benefit of strengthening bones which can weaken during the menopause.

 Lifestyle changes